Canardoux/flutter_sound/doc/pages/guides/logger.md

 - One in the FlutterSoundHelper module.

 The FlutterSoundPlayer logger and the FlutterSoundRecorder logger are instanciated when you create those modules.
-By default, the Logger has a Log Level set to `Level.info`.
+By default, the Logger has a Log Level set to `Level.debug`.

 The possible values for the Log Level are :